gcallah/JohnGray/papers/callahan.md

 #### Beginnings

-The most glaring weakness in Gray's thought is his repeated mistaking of the theory of evolution, a biological model of how lifeforms change over time, as something with vast implications for metaphysics, ethics, epistemology, and philosophical anthropology.
+Perhaps the most significant weakness in Gray's thought is his repeated mistaking of the theory of evolution, a biological model of how lifeforms change over time, as something with vast implications for metaphysics, ethics, epistemology, and philosophical anthropology.
 An example occurs in "Beginnings," the last essay in *Endgames*:

 "It is difficult to reconcile [science as truth seeking] with the results of scientific inquiry, such as Darwinism.
 In a consistently Darwinian perspective, science will seek truth only in so far as truth serves human interests" (1997, p.
 168).